sprintertech/sprinter-stash-contracts/COVERAGE.md

 This project uses automated coverage checks to prevent test coverage from decreasing.

-## How It Works: Two-Phase Automated Protection
+## How It Works: Automated Coverage Gate

-This system uses two GitHub Actions workflows that work together to enforce coverage without manual maintenance:
+This system uses a single GitHub Actions workflow that enforces coverage and auto-updates the baseline.

-### Phase 1: PR Check (`.github/workflows/coverage.yml`)
+### Coverage Workflow (`.github/workflows/coverage.yml`)
 **Triggers:** Every pull request to main

 **What it does:**
-1. Fetches `coverage-baseline.json` from **main branch** (not PR branch)
+1. **Fetches baseline from main branch** (not PR branch) - prevents tampering
-2. Runs `npm run coverage` on PR code to generate fresh coverage
+2. **Runs coverage** on PR code to generate fresh `coverage/lcov.info`
-3. Compares PR coverage against main's baseline
+3. **Compares** PR coverage against main's baseline
-4. **Result:**
+4. **Enforces the gate:**
-   - ❌ Blocks merge if coverage drops below baseline
+   - ❌ **Blocks merge** if coverage drops below baseline
+   - ✅ **Passes** if coverage maintained
-   - ✅ Passes if coverage maintained or improved
+   - ✅ **Auto-updates baseline** if coverage improved (commits to PR branch)
-   - Shows detailed comparison in CI output
+5. **When coverage improves:**
+   - Updates `coverage-baseline.json` in the PR branch
+   - Commits the change with `github-actions[bot]`
+   - When PR merges, the updated baseline merges automatically

-**Security:** Developers cannot cheat by modifying the baseline file in their PR because CI always fetches the baseline from the main branch.
+**Security:** Developers cannot cheat by modifying the baseline file because CI always fetches the comparison baseline from main branch for validation.

-### Phase 2: Auto-Update (`.github/workflows/update-baseline.yml`)
-**Triggers:** Every push to main (after PR merge)

-**What it does:**
-1. Runs `npm run coverage` on the new main branch code
-2. Updates `coverage-baseline.json` with the new coverage values
-3. Commits the updated baseline automatically (only if coverage changed)
-4. Uses `github-actions[bot]` for the commit

-**Result:** The baseline automatically tracks the current coverage on main, requiring zero manual maintenance.

 ---

-**Combined Effect:** Coverage can only go up or stay the same, never down!
+**Effect:** Coverage can only go up or stay the same, never down!
 This creates a "ratchet effect" where quality continuously improves. ✅

+**Zero Maintenance:** When coverage improves, the baseline auto-updates in the PR itself - no manual work needed!

 ## Commands